Overview

 Day 33 – South Luangwa

-South Luangwa National Park is a world-class safari destination and we have a full day to explore the park in search of the variety of wildlife found in the park.
+South Luangwa National Park is a world-class safari destination, and we have a full day to explore the park in search of the variety of wildlife found in the park.
 This morning you can partake in an optional morning safari or during the dry season (April to December) you can join one of the iconic walking safaris on offer in the park.
 This afternoon we will enjoy a Sunset Drive in the park, enjoying a sundowner on the way.
 The unique opportunity to explore the park at night gives us a chance to spot the elusive nocturnal species that are rarely seen in the day.

-Day 34 – Petauke
+Day 35 – Petauke

 Leaving the Luangwa Valley this morning, we make a stop at Mulberry Mongoose to view their local jewellery and curios, these accessories are hand crafted by local ladies from South Luangwa using organic materials originating from the African bush.
-The Chipata area is a major producer of cotton and we get a taste of the creativity of the African culture.
+The Chipata area is a major producer of cotton, and we get a taste of the creativity of the African culture.
 Our destination tonight is the small town of Petauke.

-Day 36 – Chirundu
+Day 36 – Lusaka

 Day 37 – Livingstone

-Crossing the Southern reaches of Zambia we make our way to the adventure town of Livingstone located right on Victoria Falls.
+Crossing the Southern reaches of Zambia, we make our way to the adventure town of Livingstone located right on Victoria Falls.
 This afternoon you can get your first look at the mighty Victoria Falls, or as the Zambian locals call it, “Musi oa Tunya”, the Smoke that Thunders as the falls are known in the local language.
 Your accommodation has been booked in Livingstone for tonight.

 Day 39 – Victoria Falls – Kasane – Chobe National Park